* U.S. 10-year Treasury yields hit over 1-week high

 * U.S. consumer price data due at 1230 GMT

-May 12 (Reuters) - Gold prices slipped on Wednesday, weighed down by higher U.S. Treasury yields and a slight rebound in the dollar ahead of the much-awaited U.S. consumer price data due later in the day.
+May 12 (Reuters) - Gold prices fell on Wednesday, on track to snap a five-session winning streak, weighed down by a firmer dollar and U.S. Treasury yields ahead of U.S. consumer price data.

 Some investors view gold as a hedge against higher inflation that could follow stimulus measures, but higher Treasury yields have weighed on non-yielding bullion’s appeal this year.